Conserve Water, Save Time, and Money with Hot Water Recirculating Systems

-Most homes in the Atlanta area are designed with the water heater either located in the basement or garage, usually two to three floors away from the farthest fixture.
-Waiting for hot water to make it to this fixture can take upwards of 5 minutes or more and waste up to 15 gallons of water during that time.
-Installing a hot water recirculating system can save a family of four over 36,000 gallons of water annually.
+In most Atlanta homes, the water heater is located in the basement or garage, far away from the fixtures on the upper floors.
+As a result, waiting for hot water to reach these distant fixtures can take up to 5 minutes or even longer, wasting up to 15 gallons of water in the process.
+However, by installing a hot water recirculating system, a family of four can save over 36,000 gallons of water each year.

 How Does a Hot Water Recirculating System Work?

-A hot water recirculating system is a pump and valve combination that delivers hot water in an instant to any faucet or bath in your home.
-The pump is installed at the water heater along with the patented under-sink sensor valve that is installed at the fixture located at the furthest distance from the water heater.
-This combination creates a pressure differential that allows the cold and cool water in the hot water supply line to “by-pass” (at a low volume) into the cold water supply line through the thermostatically controlled sensor valve, keeping the water in the hot water supply line at a “no-wait” temperature throughout the home.
-A timer on the pump allows the homeowner to control the time where instant hot water will be used.
-Are There Different Recirculating Pumps Available?
+A hot water recirculating system consists of a pump and valve combination that ensures instant hot water delivery to every faucet and bath in your home.
+This setup creates a pressure differential that allows the cold and cool water in the hot water supply line to bypass into the cold water supply line through a thermostatically controlled sensor valve.
+As a result, the water in the hot water supply line remains at the desired temperature throughout your home, eliminating the wait time.